ietf-llc/ietf-privacy-statement-consultation/DRAFT IETF Privacy Statement 2019.md

 We do not use browser storage, for example flash cookies, or other local storage.

-We use services from Cloudflare to support some of their websites.
+We use services from Cloudflare to support some of our websites.
 Please refer to the Privacy Policy on the Cloudflare home page for information on Cloudflare's tracking policies.

 # Information That We Do Not Share
 As an exception to the IETF/IRTF/IAB’s general policy of releasing information to the public, there are certain limited types of Personal Data that we do not share in the ordinary course of our operations ("Non-Public Information").
 The categories of Non-Public Information that we currently recognize are described below.